shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Yeah, yeah, I'm fine," Ersatzica coughed.
 "Just gotta tidy up my workspace."

-Mudrich glanced at the piles and piles of things on all the worktables in the room, then back at Esatzica.
+Mudrich glanced at the piles and piles of things on all the worktables in the room, then back at Ersatzica.
 "Ok, see you there."
 Mudrich meandered outside, but then poked her head back in.
 “By the way, do you smell a cat?”

 “Um… cat?”
 Ersatzica sniffed the air.
 “Oh yeah!
 That… that…” Ersatzica looked down at her feet. “…is from the boots.”

 “Oh right.”
 Mudrich tapped the door that laid on the ground.
 “Ok, see you at the barracks!”
 She ran off.

 Ersatzica breathed a sigh of relief.
-"Ok, now time to take these boots off and go back to wolf form."
+"Ok, now time to take off these boots and get back to wolf form."
 She slipped the first boot off.
 It silently fell to the floor.
 "Cat form was fun and all, and perhaps… mildly useful."
 She slipped the second boot off.
 "It feels… kind of good actually?"
 Ersatzica shook her head.
 "No, no, no. It's a cat form.
 It feels unnatural."
 She nodded with a grunt.
 "I'm ready to go back to wolf form!"

 She winced.
 A moment passed.
 And another.
 She looked down.
 The boots laid on the cold floor, which greeted her cat paws with a pleasant chill.
 Her slender tail flicked anxiously side to side.
 Her cat hands felt safe, knuckles neatly tucked away.
 Her ears pricked in a familiar fashion.
 Her vision was unobstructed by her formerly large muzzle.
 She was still a cat.